thomaslevesque/Linq.Extras/README.md

 ### `ToHierarchy`

-Transform a flat sequence of items into a hierarchy.
+Transforms a flat sequence of items into a hierarchy.
 Each node is of type `INode<T>` and exposes its children and parent.

 ```csharp
 var roots = items.ToHierarchy(i => i.Id, i => i.ParentId);